The COVID-19 Pandemic: Tips for Athletes, Coaches, Parents, and the Sport Community

 - Recognize the degrees of impact: It’s important to consider that some athletes and their families may not feel much of an impact while others may not have a safe place to stay, access to food or other essentials, or a stable financial situation during this time of crisis, and everything in between.
 Additionally, the COVID-19 pandemic can take a toll on other aspects of athletes’ lives, such as motivation.
 Some athletes will find it challenging to train alone due to their motivation being strongly tied to feelings of community with their teammates.
 Some athletes are feeling a significant loss due to being unable to finish their senior season or finalize a multi-year cycle of focus and dedication.
 Some athletes will experience a sense of relief due to injury, burnout, or performance anxiety.
 All of these can impact motivation; by seeking to understand athletes individually and uncovering needs, you can provide appropriate guidance.

 - Continue to be a resource: Based on the needs of your athletes, provide insights into continued training options, home-based workout suggestions via credible online programs or apps, healthy recipes to try, or opportunities to get outside and move such as hiking, walking, running, and biking.
-You may also consider creative ways for them to stay involved in their sport, such as sending sport-specific trivia questions for them to research, books to read, or podcast episodes to listen to.
+You may also consider creative ways for them to stay involved in their sport, such as sending sport-specific trivia questions for them to research, podcast episodes to listen to, or books to read.

 - Remain neutral and factual: Try to remain neutral regarding any governing body’s decision to cancel or postpone events.
 Keep the Coronavirus pandemic in perspective to help athletes understand and rationalize any perceived unfairness or doomness.
 Athletes will look to you for how to respond to this crisis.
 Composure and resilience are key.